Asset Performance: The art of doing more with less

 Maintenance takes place only when it’s needed but always before a breakdown occurs.

-Additionally, it’s possible to set pumps to run at outputs that closely match actual demand, and even to compare smart meter data with flow rates across the water network to diagnose leaks.
+Additionally, it’s possible to set pumps to run at outputs that closely match actual demand, and even to compare smart water meter data with flow rates across the water network to diagnose leaks.

 What’s the business benefit of asset performance?
 Two things according to ARC: